Local SEO | October 15, 2013

 From a user’s point of view, this is very useful as it can save lots of time in refining their search down.
 For a business, it’s not so clear yet as to how to capitalise on the Carousel presence.
 But one thing is for sure: these results will only become more prevalent over time.
 If you’re one of the lucky few to find your business on one of these, it could really pay dividends in time.

 With all these new and interesting ways for local results to show up in Google search, it’s as good a time as ever to get your Local SEO sorted.
 Don’t know where to begin?
-Don’t worry – we’ll be back soon with more advice on how to get going and how to get the vital local traffic your business deserves.
+Read more about our local SEO agency today!
+Or checkout our quick tips on how to improve your local SEO.